Pin Up Bet Anti-Money Laundering Policy (AML)

 9. KYC and Beyond

 The “Know Your Customer” (KYC) process is central to AML compliance, requiring verification of customer identity and additional due diligence when needed.
-If discrepancies are found, the company reserves the right to close accounts and take corrective action to comply with AML regulations.
+If discrepancies are found, Pin Up Bet reserves the right to close accounts and take corrective action to comply with AML regulations.

 Conclusion